 We feel that our clients deserve to be treated as we would want to be treated; that their matters receive timely attention and the quality of work must be great.
 We always start each project making sure we are on the same page as our clients (and their attorneys or other representatives) in regards to the scope of work and use of our work product.

 This includes whether or not our services will be of a consulting nature or if a matter is, instead, intended to be litigated, which may require our retention as expert witnesses.
 Since each matter is unique, our approach and plan for completing the engagement is tailored accordingly.
 Particularly in fraud and other forensic accounting investigations, we always recommend taking bite size chomps at the apple.
 This allows us to regroup at appropriate points in the engagement to reassess what we now know as a result of our analysis to determine how and if we should proceed.
 The cost / benefit discussions we have with clients set us apart from others in the industry.

 Our experts are members of various professional organizations and bar associations, which help us stay apprised of legal and technical topics relevant in our practice.

 Pamela D. Wickes, CPA, CFE, CFF, ABV

-Pam has over 20 years of diversified experience in the areas of private and public accounting, various fraud and forensic accounting investigations, internal control consulting, asset tracing, economic damages, family law related services, business valuations, and other litigation support services.
+Pam has over 20 years of diversified experience in the areas of private and public accounting, various fraud and forensic accounting investigations, internal control consulting, asset tracing, commercial and individual economic damages/losses, family law related services, business valuations, and other litigation support services.
 She provides consulting and expert witness services, including testimony, to assist attorneys and clients prior to and throughout lawsuits, as well as during settlement negotiations.
 Pam has testified as an expert in New York State Supreme Courts and Albany County Family Court.